israelBuskila/Task-Manager-App/README.md

 ## Testing the Application

+### Admin Workflow
+1. Log in as admin
+2. Create new tasks
+3. Assign tasks to specific users
+4. View all tasks in the system
+5. Filter tasks by user
+6. Manage task assignments

-### Initial Setup
+### User Workflow
-- Register an admin user
-- Register a regular user
+1. Log in as regular user
+2. View tasks assigned by admin
+3. Update task status/priority
+4. Delete completed tasks
+5. Filter assigned tasks by status/priority

+## User Roles and Permissions

+### Admin
-- Create sample tasks for both users
+- Create new tasks

-### Testing User Roles
-1. **Admin Features**:
+- Assign tasks to any user
-   - View all tasks from all users
+- View all tasks in the system
+- Update any task's details
-   - Edit and delete any task
+- Delete any task
 - Filter tasks by user
-   - Access to the admin dashboard
+- Access admin dashboard

-2. **Regular User Features**:
+### Regular User
+- View tasks assigned to them by admin
-   - View only their own tasks
+- Update their assigned tasks (status, priority, details)
-   - Create, edit, and delete only their tasks
+- Delete their assigned tasks
-   - Filter tasks by status, priority, and due date
+- Filter their tasks by status and priority
+- Search within their assigned tasks

 ## API Endpoints

 ### Authentication
-- `POST /api/login` - User login
+- `POST /api/auth/login` - User login
-- `POST /api/register` - User registration
+- `POST /api/auth/register` - User registration
-- `GET /api/profile` - Get user profile
+- `GET /api/auth/me` - Get current user profile
-- `GET /api/users` - Get all users (admin only)

 ### Tasks
-- `GET /api/tasks` - Get all tasks (filtered by role)
+- `GET /api/tasks` - Get tasks (all for admin, assigned only for users)
-- `POST /api/tasks` - Create a task
+- `POST /api/tasks` - Create and assign a task (admin only)
-- `GET /api/tasks/:id` - Get a specific task
 - `PUT /api/tasks/:id` - Update a task
 - `DELETE /api/tasks/:id` - Delete a task